10 Things to Do on Your Babymoon in Maui - Baby Chick

 Share

-If you’re expecting a baby, you might be thinking about going on a babymoon before your little one arrives.
-If you don’t know what a babymoon is, a babymoon is the last trip/getaway to enjoy your partner and your relationship before you become a family of three (or more).
-I am a big fan of babymoons and I highly recommend all couples go somewhere to celebrate this time together.
-Never again will it just be the two of you so creating a special memory before your little bundle of joy comes is such a wonderful way to enter into this exciting new time.
-Whether it’s a stay-cation or a vacation, plan something where you both can relax and enjoy one another.
+If you’re expecting a baby, you might be considering going on a babymoon before your little one arrives.
+And what better place to take a babymoon than Maui?
+But first, if you don’t know what a babymoon is, a babymoon is the last trip/getaway to enjoy your partner and your relationship before you become a family of three (or more).
+I am a big fan of babymoons and highly recommend all couples go somewhere to celebrate this time together.
+Never again will it just be the two of you, so creating a special memory before your little bundle of joy comes is such a wonderful way to enter into this exciting new time.
+Whether it’s a staycation or a vacation, plan something where you both can relax and enjoy one another.

-The first time I was there I was 8 years old, then I was there for a second time a little over three years ago, and now I just got back from Maui for the third time from our honeymoon just over a week ago.
+The first time I was in Maui, I was 8 years old, then I was there for a second time a little over three years ago, and now I just got back from Maui for the third time from our honeymoon.
 Maui is truly magical.
-While I was there, I was thinking just how wonderful this island would be to visit for a babymoon.
-Now that I have been there a few times and I have spoken with other visitors and locals, I wanted to share with you my list of things that you should do if you decide to go to Maui for your babymoon.
+While there, I thought just how wonderful Maui would be to visit for a babymoon.
+Now that I have been there a few times and spoken with other visitors and locals, I wanted to share with you my list of things you should do if you decide to go to Maui for your babymoon.

 1. Haleakala

-To be completely honest with you, I haven’t had the opportunity to go to Mt.
+I haven’t had the opportunity to go to Mt.
 Haleakala, which I’m completely bummed about.
-From all of the pictures I’ve seen and all of the people that I’ve talked to about it, it truly sounds breathtaking and something you cannot miss.
-So don’t make the same mistake I did!
+From all of the pictures I’ve seen and the people I’ve talked to about it, it truly sounds breathtaking and something you cannot miss.

 10 Things to Do on Your Babymoon in Maui

 Mt.
-Haleakala stands 10,023 feet above the island of Maui and is one of the most popular attractions in all of Hawaii.
-The most popular activities to be experienced at Haleakala include enjoying sunrise and sunset (which I hear watching the sunrise at the summit is the absolute best), ranger guided tours, hiking, drive-up camping, and backcountry camping on Maui.
+Haleakala stands 10,023 feet above the island of Maui and is one of the most popular attractions in Hawaii.
+The most popular activities to be experienced at Haleakala include enjoying sunrise and sunset (I hear watching the sunrise at the summit is the absolute best), ranger-guided tours, hiking, drive-up camping, and backcountry camping on Maui.

-On a babymoon, I definitely recommend doing the drive up to watch the sunrise.
-I will warn you though that the temperature drops dramatically when you reach the summit so you want to be sure to wear pants, closed toe shoes, a sweater and/or jacket to stay warm.
+On a babymoon, I recommend doing the drive up to watch the sunrise.
+I will warn you, though, that the temperature drops dramatically when you reach the summit, so you want to wear pants, closed-toe shoes, a sweater and/or a jacket to stay warm.
 (It can get below 40 degrees up there.)
 Yes, you’ll have to wake up early.
 Really early.
 But watching the sunrise over a sea of clouds is, from what I’ve heard and can tell, unforgettable.
 I can’t think of a better way to start a day.

 2. Road to Hana

 There are many ways to experience the Road to Hana and the town of Hana.
-Visitors can go by group and private tours, or venture on their own by renting a vehicle.
-My husband and I had our own rented car so a few days after our wedding we drove with his best man and his girlfriend down the road to Hana.
+Visitors can go on group and private tours or venture on their own by renting a vehicle.
+My husband and I had our own rented car, so a few days after our wedding, we drove down the road to Hana with his best man.
 Wow, is it windy!
-There are 620 curves and 59 bridges throughout the drive which makes it one of the most scenic drives in the world.
+There are 620 curves and 59 bridges throughout the drive, which makes it one of the most scenic drives in the world.
 And one of the most nauseating, which I can speak from experience.
-If you suffer from major motion sickness or are experiencing morning/all-day sickness, I do not recommend this option.
+I do not recommend this option if you suffer from major motion sickness or are experiencing morning/all-day sickness.
 But if you don’t have these issues and are up for a beautiful drive and a fun trip, I say go for it!
 You won’t regret it!

 10 Things to Do on Your Babymoon in Maui

-When traveling to Hana, be sure to research areas and attractions ahead of time so that you can spend a good amount of time at each location.
-We actually downloaded the app ‘Gypsy Guide’, which was our pocket tour guide.
-I thought it was great because it provided us information all throughout the drive and it gave us recommendations at points to stop.
-Instead of stopping at every bridge and lookout point for a photo op, I suggest that you seek out two to three main destinations so that you can maximize your adventure to Hana.
-A few of the most popular areas to see on the Road to Hana are Twin Falls (which we loved), the Garden of Eden, the Bamboo Forest, Waianapanapa State Park and Black Sand Beach, Hana Bay, and the Seven Sacred Pools.
+When traveling to Hana, research areas and attractions ahead of time so you can spend a good amount of time at each location.
+We downloaded the app ‘Gypsy Guide‘, which was our pocket tour guide.
+I thought it was great because it provided us with information throughout the drive and gave us recommendations at stopping points.
+Instead of stopping at every bridge and lookout point for a photo op, I suggest you seek out two to three main destinations to maximize your adventure to Hana.
+A few of the most popular areas on the Road to Hana are Twin Falls (which we loved), the Garden of Eden, the Bamboo Forest, Waianapanapa State Park and Black Sand Beach, Hana Bay, and the Seven Sacred Pools.

 DSC_0367 copy